porrey/EEPROM-Storage/README.md

     i = 12;

-This is all very obvious to even the novice programmer but is used here to show the simplicity of the EEPROM Storage class.
+This is all standard coding to even the novice programmer but is used here to show the simplicity of the EEPROM Storage/Cache class.
 An integer variable stored in EEPROM would be defined in the following manner:

     EEPROMStorage<int> i(0, 0);

+or

+	EEPROMCache<int> i(0, 0);

 where the first parameter of the constructor defines the address of the variable in EEPROM, and the second parameter defines the default value.

 After the definition, the variable `i` can be used in the same manner, `i++` and `i = 12` will work the same way they did before, but now the value is stored and retrieved to and from EEPROM.

-## EEPROM Address ##
+## EEPROM Address
-### Memory Requirement ###
+### Memory Requirement
 When defining an EEPROM Storage variable, it is important to understand the number of bytes required for the underlying type and ensuring that the variables are spaced appropriately so they do not collide.

 Each variable requires enough memory to store the underlying type plus one additional byte for a checksum.